Influenza Virus Vaccine (Recombinant)

 For IM administration only.
 Shake gently prior to use.
 Inspect for particulate matter and discoloration prior to administration.
 Avoiding use if visible particles are present in the solution after shaking.
 Adults should be vaccinated in the deltoid muscle.
 Do not inject into the gluteal region or areas where there may be a major nerve trunk.
 To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (NCIRD/ACIP 2011).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

-Unless otherwise indicated in product labeling, jet injectors should not be used to administer inactivated influenza vaccines (CDC/ACIP [Grohskopf 2013]).
-Currently, Afluria is the only influenza vaccine licensed in the United States that can be given by a jet-injector device).
+Unless otherwise indicated in product labeling, jet injectors should not be used to administer inactivated influenza vaccines.
+Currently, Afluria and Afluria Quadrivalent are the only influenza vaccines licensed in the United States that can be given by a jet-injector device.

 Note: For patients at risk of hemorrhage following intramuscular injection, the vaccine should be administered intramuscularly if, in the opinion of the physician familiar with the patient's bleeding risk, the vaccine can be administered by this route with reasonable safety.
 If the patient receives antihemophilia or other similar therapy, intramuscular vaccination can be scheduled shortly after such therapy is administered.
 A fine needle (23 gauge or smaller) can be used for the vaccination and firm pressure applied to the site (without rubbing) for at least 2 minutes.
 The patient should be instructed concerning the risk of hematoma from the injection.
 Patients on anticoagulant therapy should be considered to have the same bleeding risks and treated as those with clotting factor disorders (NCIRD/ACIP 2011).